PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 I am Steve

 # Oily fella
-He appears when hedgehogs need him most, aside for Limited Sonic, fuck Limited Sonic
+From origins unknown (believed to originate from the Oily dimension), the life of the Oily fella sucks major ass In spite of a pained existence, Oily fella appears when hedgehogs need him most, aside for Limited Sonic, fuck Limited Sonic

 -----------------------------------------------------------
 # Sonic Villains